recursion/hotkeyCommander/README.md

 > HotkeyCommander consumes keyboard events and provides simple user hotkey display/configuration, so you dont have to!
 Designed to work in a multi-context google chrome extension environment - hotkeyCommander works *great* in a single context too!

 HotkeyCommander handles all of your hotkey configuration and keyboard event capture and response needs.
-Simply import the module to your project, hand it your hotkey definitions and hotkeyCommander will hand you back an event emitter that will emit your events, regardless of which hotkeys your user wants to use to invoke those actions.
+Simply import the module to your project, hand it your hotkey definitions and target HTMLElements: hotkeyCommander will hand you back an event emitter that will emit your defined actions, regardless of which hotkeys your user wants to use to invoke those actions.

 Your users will be able to easily view and configure their hotkey preferences.
 Their new hotkeys remain mapped to your events.